oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/11-upg-refresh-clone/upg-refresh-clone.md

 None.

-This lab is independent and self-contained.
-You can execute it at any time and in any order.
+This lab uses the *FTEX* and *CDB23* databases.
+Don't do this lab at the same time as lab 12 and 13.

 ## Task 1: Prepare your environment